-Local OPEB Life Insurance Asset Allocation Targets and Expected Returns As of December 31, 2017
+Local OPEB Life Insurance Asset Allocation Targets and Expected Returns As of December 31, 2018

-Asset Class Index Target Allocation Long-Term Expected Geometric Real Rate of Return %

-US Government Bonds Barclays Government 1% 1.13%

-US Credit Bonds Barclays Credit 65 2.61

-US Long Credit Bonds Barclays Long Credit 3 3.08

-US Mortgages Barclays MBS 31 2.19
+Asset Class Index Target Allocation Long-Term Expected Geometric Real Rate of Return % US Government Bonds Barclays Government 1% 1.44% US Credit Bonds Barclays Credit 40 2.69 US Long Credit Bonds Barclays Long Credit 4 3.01 US Mortgages US Munocopal Bonds Barclays MBS Blomberg Barclays Muni 54 1 2.25 1.68 Inflation 2.30 Long-Term Expected Rate of Return 5.00

-Inflation 2.3

-Long-Term Expected Ra te of Return 5.0

 Single discount rate.
-A single discount rate of 3.63% was used to measure the total OPEB liability.
+A single discount rate of 4.22% was used to measure the Total OPEB Liability for the current year, as opposed to a discount rate of 3.63% for the prior year.
 The Plan's fiduciary net position was projected to be insufficient to make all projected future benefit payments of current active and inactive employees.
-Therefore, the discount rate for calculating the Total OPEB Liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position is projected to be insufficient.
+Therefore, the discount rate for calculating the Total OPEB Liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through December 31, 2036.

-NOTES TO FINANCIAL STATEMENTS As of and for the Year Ended December 31,2019
+NOTES TO FINANCIAL STATEMENTS As of and for the Year Ended December 31, 2019

 Sensitivity of the department's proportionate share of the net OPEB liability to changes in the discount rate.
-The following presents the department's proportionate share of the net OPEB liability calculated using the discount rate of 3.63 percent, as well as what the department's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.63 percent) or 1-percentage-point higher (4.63 percent) than the current rate:
+The following presents the department's proportionate share of the net OPEB liability calculated using the discount rate of 4.22 percent, as well as what the department's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (3.22 percent) or 1-percentage-point higher (5.22 percent) than the current rate:

-1% Decrease to 1% Increase to Discount Rate (2.63%) Current Discount Rate (3.63%) Discount Rate (4.63%) Department's proportionate share of the net OPEB liability \$702,659 \$497,148 \$339,440
+1% Decrease to Discount Rate (3.22%) Current Discount Rate (4.22%) 1% Increase to Discount Rate (5.22%) Department's proportionate share of the net OPEB liability \$538,652 \$378,648 \$255,241